mugishastanley/Digital-Logic-Simulation/README.md

 # Digital-Logic-Simulation
-Digital Logic Simulation is a web application for simulating basic behaviour of digital logic circuits, truth tables and minimization of boolean expressions.
-Developed as an undergraduate final year project. </br>
+Digital Logic Simulation is a web application for simulating basic behaviour of digital logic circuits, truth tables and minimization of boolean expressions.  </br>

 # How to Run </br>
 Enable Java script and applets.